hmlea/native-wavefunction/README.md

     sim(2, 1, -1)

-Simulate the electron density of the 2s orbital; then plot the orbital on a white background and color positive values of *Ψ* green and negative values of *Ψ* orange:
+Simulate the electron density of the 2s orbital; then plot the orbital on a white background and color positive values of $\Psi$ green and negative values of $\Psi$ orange:

     coordinates = sim(2, 0, 0, plot_orb=FALSE)
     plot_data(coordinates, pos_col="green", neg_col="orange", bg_col="white")